mpkocher/wso2-am-ids-integration-example/README.md

 # Example of using WSO2 Identity Server with API Manager

-Identity Server is on 9444 (offset=1)
+- Identity Server is on 9444 (offset=1)
-API Manager is on 9443
+- API Manager is on 9443

-Postgresql (9.6.0) configured on 5432
+- Postgresql (9.6.0) configured on 5432

+db Credentials

-user: apiuser
+- user: apiuser
-password: apimanager
+- password: apimanager

 ## Requirements